Reaching for your deeper potential with the Postural Integration® Process

 Most blood vessels and nerves run through the fascia, so if there is a contraction or other defensive or protective reaction (armoring), it will have an impact on the blood vessels and limit blood supply and thus oxygen and nutrients, also restricting the removal of waste products.
 As a result, the cells are thus more likely to be more malnourished and prone to mutation.

 The skeleton is literally floating in connective tissue, and the bones serve as digits to which bands of the fascia connect to in a type of tensegrity system.
+(Tensegrity is a word invented by Buckminster Fuller and is a contraction of “Tension” and “Integrity”).
 If you could imagine a sail boat and imagine that the mast is the skeleton, the fascia would be the ropes that hold that mast in place.
-Without the ropes, the mast would be without proper support and just fall over.

-Postural integration® techniques attempt to smoothen and redistribute the disorganized fascia and return the body to a state of harmony and balanced tensegrity.
+Postural integration® techniques attempt to smoothen and redistribute the disorganized fascia and return the body to a state of harmony, resilience and balanced tensegrity.

 The Postural Integration® Process